-As a member of the Eastern Pennsylvania Collegiate Conference and the Pennsylvania Collegiate Athletic Association, the College offers extensive intercollegiate athletic programs.
-Women's sports include basketball, volleyball, cross country, and track and field.
-Men's sports include basketball, volleyball, baseball, soccer, track and field, and cross country.
+The College offers extensive intercollegiate athletic programs.
+Women's sports include basketball, volleyball, cross-country, tennis and track and field.
+Men's sports include basketball, volleyball, baseball, soccer, track and field, tennis and cross-country.
 Students participating in varsity sports must be full-time and must not be on probationary status; full-time is 12 credits or more.